Lane Splitting Could Put Everyone in Danger

 Lane Splitting Safety

-Even when done in accordance with the law, it still is risky if everyone on the road is not paying attention.
+Even when done following the law, it still is risky if everyone on the road is not paying attention.
 Motorists must know to watch out for motorcycles traveling between lanes.
 This is why doing it in any state but California is risky.
 Since it is not legal in other states, motorists may startle when a biker does it or not be aware and merge into a motorcycle trying the maneuver.

 Attorney Assistance With Accidents Due to Lane Splitting